greghendershott/frog/UPGRADE.md

 1. Thank you!

-2. You'll need to move some things form `navbar.md`, `footer.md`, and `homehead.md` to `_src/page-template.html`.
+2. You'll need to move some things form `navbar.md`, `footer.md`, and `homehead.md` to a new template file, `_src/page-template.html`.

-3. You'll need to move some things from `.frogrc` to a couple new files, `_src/page-template.html` and `_src/post-template.html`.
+3. You'll need to move some things from `.frogrc` to `_src/page-template.html` and to another new template file, `_src/post-template.html`.

-Starting with version 0.3, Frog lets `web-server/templates` do more of the work when it comes to layout and appearance, instead of building the HTML itself using `.frogrc` variables.
+Starting with version 0.3, Frog uses `web-server/templates` to do more of the work when it comes to layout and appearance, instead of building the HTML itself using `.frogrc` variables.

 # `navbar.md`